Committee for a Constructive Tomorrow (CFACT)

 “Many climatologists and astrophysicists believe recent sun spot, Pacific Ocean and global temperature trends suggest that our planet may have entered a cool phase that could last for 25 years.
 If that is the case, the additional carbon dioxide being emitted by China, India and other developing countries could bring a major additional benefit: helping to protect wildlife habitats, enhance oceanic biota and preserve crop yields under sub-optimal climatic conditions.”

 View the attached spreadsheet for additional details on the Committee for a Constructive Tomorrow's funding by year (.xlsx) .
-Note that not all individual values have been verified by DeSmogBlog for accuracy.
+Note that not all individual values have been confirmed by DeSmogBlog

 |The Carthage Foundation ||$1,405,000|